 What’s happening in the industry is a proliferation of small email service providers popping up.
 They’re fantastic – have great applications, send very complex dynamic messaging, track perfectly, handle bounces, deliverability issues, comply with SPAM regulations, and have very robust integration methodologies that are typically free.
 And they’re doing it at a fraction of the cost of the big boys.

-Here’s an example: Newsberry just became a sponsor of The MarTech Blog (that’s my disclosure).
+Here’s an example: Newsberry just became a sponsor of Martech Zone (that’s my disclosure).
 When I was checking out their site before approving the advertisement, I checked out their pricing page and was amazed at the prices:

 I can have a subscriber list of up to 100,000 and send unlimited emails to them for $530 per month?
 That’s a little over $6,000 a year.
 I remember when I worked at an email service provider that our annual fees for a small business were about that… plus messaging fees… plus API access… plus, plus, plus…